 Governance.
 An elected Board of Trustees governs our school district.
 There are five members of the Board, each elected at-large for a four-year term.
 The School Board generally meets twice monthly on the first and third Tuesdays.
-Dr. Kelly Bowers, Superintendent of Schools, heads District operations and has served as our Chief Executive Officer, since May 2010.
+Beginning August 1, 2022 Chris Van Schaack, Superintendent of Schools, manages our District operations and serves as our Chief Executive Officer.